-Under Notice 98-34, 1998-27 I.R.B.
-30, modifying Notice 97-19, 1997-1 C.B.
-394, an eligible former citizen will not be presumed to have a principal purpose of tax avoidance if that former citizen submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.
+Under Notice 98-34, 1998-2 C.B.
+29, modifying Notice 97-19, 1997-1 C.B.
+394, a former long-term resident whose net worth or average tax liability exceeds the applicable thresholds will not be presumed to have a principal purpose of tax avoidance if that former resident is described within certain categories and submits a complete and good faith request for a ruling as to whether such loss had for one of its principal purposes the avoidance of U.S. taxes.